Optimal Portfolio Choice for a Behavioural Investor in Continuous-Time Markets: Well-Posedness

 Finally, we consider the sequence of $\sigma\!\left(\rho\right)$-measurable random variables $\left\{X_{n}\right\}_{n \in \mathbb{N}}$, with $X_{n}\colonequals Y_{n}-Z_{n}$.
 It is clear, by the way it was constructed, that $\mathbb{E}_{\mathbb{Q}}\!\left[X_{n}\right]=0$, $X_{n}^{+}=Y_{n}$, $X_{n}^{-}=Z_{n}$, and $X_{n}\geq -a_{n}$, for all $n$.
 Also, $V_{-}\!\left(X_{n}^{-}\right)=V_{-}\!\left(Z_{n}\right)<+\infty$, so $X_{n}$ is feasible for~\eqref{eq:optport}.
 Consequently, the problem is ill-posed because we get

 using monotone convergence, since $V_{-}\!\left(Z\right)$ is finite. \end{proof}

-\begin{Prop} If $\frac{\alpha}{\gamma}>1$, then the problem is ill-posed. \end{Prop} \begin{proof} As before, let the initial capital $x_{0}$ equal zero and $U$ be the uniform random variable defined in the proof of \autoref{a>b}.
+\begin{proposition} If $\frac{\alpha}{\gamma}>1$, then the problem is ill-posed. \end{proposition} \begin{proof} As before, let the initial capital $x_{0}$ equal zero and $U$ be the uniform random variable defined in the proof of Proposition~\ref{a>b}.
 Denoting by $Y$ the nonnegative random variable given by